o3de/o3de-physics-test-scene/README.md

 ***Testing physics in Open 3D Engine***

-The goal of these activities was to test the O3DE physics capabilities in the context of robotic simulations.
-In these tests two main aspects were considered: robot chassis with wheel suspension and manipulator arm.
+The goal of these activities is to test the O3DE physics capabilities in the context of robotic simulations.
+In these tests two main aspects are considered: robot chassis with wheel suspension and manipulator arm.

 ## Requirements